Tomie Unlimited: Plot

-Tsukiko Izumikawa (Moe Arai) is a member of the photography club in high school.
+Tsukiko Izumikawa (Moe Arai) is a member of the high school's photography club.
 On her way home with her best friend Yoshie Kazuya (Aika Ota), Tsukiko runs into her elder sister Tomie (Miu Nakamura) who goes to the same high school.
 Tomie is with Toshio Shinoda (Kensuke Owada) - a guy that Tsukiko secretly crushes on.
 Per Tomie's request, Tsukiko takes a few pictures of her.
 As Toshio leaves, Tomie tells Tsukiko that she knows she is jealous of her being close friends with Toshio.
 Confused, Tsukiko stops taking pictures and watches in horror as Tomie is crushed on her neck by a steel cross that falls from a building under construction, killing her.

 One year later, Tsukiko's daily life slowly returns to some sense of normality, but she still suffers from grief and recurring nightmares over her sister's death.
-On Tomie's 18th birthday, Tsukiko and her her parents Masashi (Kouichi Ohori) and Kimiko Izumikawa (Maiko Kawakami) stand around a birthday cake in her honor.
+On Tomie's 18th birthday, Tsukiko and her parents, Masashi (Kouichi Ohori) and Kimiko Izumikawa (Maiko Kawakami), stand around a birthday cake in her honor.
 At that time someone knocks on their door.
-When Tsukiko goes to get the door, she sees that it is her deceased sister; Tomie stands in the doorway with her beauty shining even more brightly than before.
+When Tsukiko goes to get the door, she sees that it is her deceased sister; Tomie, standing in the doorway with her beauty shining even more brightly than before.
 Her parents are delighted to see Tomie and welcome her back in joyful tears, while Tsukiko is confused.

 Tomie manages to get Masashi to whip Tsukiko across the back with a steam iron cable as punishment for not showing affection towards her.
 However, Tomie's behavior starts becoming increasingly bizarre and abnormal as she shows Tsukiko the scar on her neck that begins to evolve into a deranged, talking tumor.
-Tsukiko is disgusted and horrified by Tomie's tumor and she calls Tomie a "monster".
-Offended, Tomie decides to leave but is prevented from doing so Masashi stabs and kills her with a butcher knife.
+Tsukiko, disgusted and horrified by Tomie's tumor, calls Tomie a "monster".
+Offended, Tomie decides to leave, but is prevented from doing so Masashi stabs and kills her with a butcher knife.

 The next morning, Tsukiko witnesses Kimiko dismembering Tomie's body in the bathroom.
 Kimiko then disposes of Tomie's head by throwing it away in the trash bin and goes to prepare Tsukiko's school lunch, accidentally dropping several chunks of Tomie's flesh and hair in it.
-At school, a new student appears in Tsukiko’s class: Tomie Kawakami, who looks just like her dead sister.
-While at lunch with Yoshie, who doesn’t believe Tsukiko’s concerns that her sister has come back from the dead yet again, Tsukiko sees several miniature Tomie heads growing in her lunch.
+At school, a new student appears in Tsukiko's class: Tomie Kawakami, who looks just like her dead sister.
+While at lunch with Yoshie, who doesn't believe Tsukiko's concerns that her sister has come back from the dead yet again, Tsukiko sees several miniature Tomie heads growing in her lunch.
 Shocked and disgusted, Tsukiko runs off and throws the lunch pack into the trash.
 When Yoshie goes to look for Tsukiko, she hears noises in the trash and leans over to investigate.
 Suddenly, the miniature Tomie heads appear and strangle Yoshie with their abnormally long tongues, killing her.